sk981102/HooHacks2021/README.md

 We built everything from scratch, even data collection :)

 ## What we learned
+It is really difficult to derive meaningful result in NLP from comments and online community since many use slangs and incorrect wordings.

 ## What's next for DebunkVax
 1. Continue building analysis in different online communities to inform public and derive insights